HONORS & AWARDS

 2007 Northeast Pennsylvania Environmental Partners Special Achievement Award

 This award, sponsored by the Economic Development Council of Northeastern Pennsylvania, the Pennsylvania Environmental Council’s northeast office, Procter & Gamble Paper Products, Wilkes University, and the Northeast Pennsylvania Chapter of the World Future Society, was presented to EC for operations at its Leaf & Yard Waste Compost Facility, which serves 18 municipalities and Luzerne County residents on a donation basis.

 In 2002, EC and the Greater Wilkes-Barre Chamber of Business & Industry were honored with an Environmental Partnership Award for their joint effort to reclaim and redevelop a 441-acre abandoned strip mine and flood recovery landfill.
 The parcel eventually was transformed into the Hanover Crossings business and technology park, a concept put forward in EC’s Mixed-Use Land Development Plan, which proposed integrated residential, business, commercial, and recreational development throughout a 2,000-acre area along the S.R.
 29 corridor in Nanticoke and Hanover and Newport Townships.

 2002 Pennsylvania Governor’s Award for Environmental Excellence

-EC received the 2002 Governor’s Award in the Land Use Category for the transformation of a former mine-scarred site into two athletic fields in Hanover Township – now the Greater Hanover Area Recreational Park.
+EC received the 2002 Governor’s Award in the Land Use Category for the transformation of a former mine-scarred site into two athletic fields in Hanover Township – now the Greater Hanover Area Recreation Area.
 This work marked the first step in a multi-phase project of converting 63 acres of despoiled land into a recreational facility.
 After its completion, the site was donated to the community to oversee and maintain for public recreational use.

 2002 Northeast Pennsylvania Environmental Partners Special Achievement Award